takiuddinahmed/takiuddinahmed.github.io/BUILD_GUIDE.md

 ## 📝 Best Practices

 1. **Use production build for deployment**
+2. **Run image optimization manually** when adding new images
-2. **Commit optimized images** to version control
+3. **Commit optimized images** to version control
-3. **Monitor build times** and optimize if needed
+4. **Monitor build times** and optimize if needed
-4. **Test builds locally** before deployment
+5. **Test builds locally** before deployment
-5. **Keep Sharp version updated** for best performance
+6. **Keep Sharp version updated** for best performance

 ---

-**Note**: The build process is designed to be fast for development and comprehensive for production.
-Adjust the configuration based on your specific needs.
+**Note**: The build process is now optimized for speed.
+Image optimization is run manually when needed, allowing for faster builds during development.